timothyshull/programming_notes/designing_data_intensive_applications.md

     - location within a document
     - edit distance
     - other linguistic analysis features
-- Lucense uses a structure similar to a trie (FSA over characters of keys)
+- Lucene uses a structure similar to a trie (FSA over characters of keys)
     - can be transformed into a Levenshtein automaton
 - others use document classification and machine learning
     - see information retrieval textbook for more info